rabbitholegg/questdk-plugins/packages/fabric/README.md

 ### Mint Plugin

-The main plugin targets the mint functions on the [SubscriptionTokenV1](https://basescan.org/address/0x90e1c94ca5e161acb420e59d8be5041db931c9dd#code) contract.
+The mint plugin targets the mint functions on the [SubscriptionTokenV1](https://basescan.org/address/0x90e1c94ca5e161acb420e59d8be5041db931c9dd#code) contract.
 There are 4 functions that mints may be routed through.

 - `mint`
 - `mintFor`